 Tangia & Tagine

-Have you tried Moroccan food before?
+Have you tried any traditional Moroccan food or drinks before?